 This mode allows you to filter out too dangerous situations on the market.
-For example, a MR strategy can ignore any buy signals if the price drops too sharply because there is a high chance that price will continue to fall.
+For example, an MR strategy can ignore any buy signals if the price drops too sharply because there is a high chance that the price will continue to fall.
 A BR strategy can ignore a buy signal if the price approaches the upper level with too high acceleration.

 - Peak mode (in case of value < 0).
 In this mode: